CME211/notes/syllabus.md

 All other correspondence should be sent to <cme211-staff@lists.stanford.edu>.

 *Do not send questions related to course material to the staff mailing list or to individual staff emails (including the instructor).
 We will not answer these.
-Questions may be posted to the Canvas discussion board or asked during office hours.*
+Questions may be posted to the Piazza discussion board or asked during office hours.*

 ## Teaching staff